Why is my cat not eating?

 Your vet will ask you about your cat’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
 It is important to try to work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.

 Your vet will check your cat over by performing a clinical examination and also ask questions about you have observed at home.
 Since there are many possible reasons for cats not eating, your vet may also need to perform some tests to work out what is going on, such as blood tests, urine tests, x-rays or ultrasound.

 Treatment for cat not eating

-This will depend on the underlying reason your cat has lost her appetite.
-If she has dental disease and sore teeth, she made need teeth extracted under general anaesthetic.
-If your cat is anorexic due to disease, treatment will depend on the diagnosis.
+This will depend on the underlying reasons for your cat losing their appetite.
+If they have dental disease and sore teeth, they made need teeth extracted under general anaesthetic.
+If your cat is anorexic due to disease or illness, treatment will depend on the diagnosis.

 Treatment may include intravenous fluids (a drip) to correct dehydration, antibiotics if an infection is suspected, antiemetics (anti-vomiting medication) and stomach protectants.
 If your cat has eaten something foreign such as elastic bands or ribbons, surgery may be performed.
 There may also be other treatments given if your cat is vomiting or lethargic, for example.